Sandro Mamukelashvili: Milwaukee Bucks (2021–2023)

 Mamukelashvili was selected in the second round of the 2021 NBA draft with the 54th pick by the Indiana Pacers.
 He was then traded to the Milwaukee Bucks along with the draft rights of Georgios Kalaitzakis, the 60th pick, and two future second round picks in exchange for the draft rights of the 31st pick, Isaiah Todd.
 On August 4, 2021, the Bucks signed him to a two-way contract.
 Under the terms of the deal he would split time between the Bucks and their NBA G League affiliate, the Wisconsin Herd.
 On October 19, 2021, Mamukelashvili had his debut in the NBA, coming off the bench with an assist and a rebound in a 127–104 win over the Brooklyn Nets.
 On October 26, he was assigned to the Wisconsin Herd.
 On November 29, while playing with the Herd, Mamukelashvili posted 28 points, six rebounds, three assists, three blocks, and one steal in a win against the Windy City Bulls.
 He missed two games with an illness in December 2021.

 Mamukelashvili joined the Bucks' 2022 NBA Summer League roster.
 On July 18, 2022, Mamukelashvili was named to the All-NBA Summer League First Team.

 On March 1, 2023, Mamukelashvili was waived by the Bucks.

 San Antonio Spurs (2023–2025)

 On March 3, 2023, the San Antonio Spurs claimed Mamukelashvili off of waivers and converted his deal to a standard NBA contract.
 On July 27, he re-signed with the Spurs.

 On July 22, 2024, Mamukelashvili re-signed with the Spurs.
-On March 19, 2025, Mamukelashvili scored his career-high 34 points with nine rebounds, three assists and a steal in 19 minutes of action off the bench in a 120–105 win over the New York Knicks.
+On March 19, 2025, Mamukelashvili scored a career-high 34 points with nine rebounds, three assists and a steal in 19 minutes of action off the bench in a 120–105 win over the New York Knicks.
 This also broke the record for the most points in a game playing less than 20 minutes.

-Toronto Raptors (2025–present)
+Toronto Raptors (2025–2026)

 On July 4, 2025, Mamukelashvili signed a two-year, $5.5 million contract with the Toronto Raptors.
+He played a sixth man role for the team, appearing in 80 games for an average 21.9 minutes in the 2025–26 season.
+Mamukelashvili averaged 11.2 points per game on 52.3% field goal shooting, both career-highs, along with 38.9% shooting from three-point range, 4.9 rebounds and 1.9 assists per game.
+He saw his first playoff appearance with the Raptors in their first round series defeat to the Cleveland Cavaliers, averaging five points, five rebounds and one assist across seven games.

+On June 29, 2026, Mamukelashvili declined his $2.8 million player option for the 2026–27 season, making him a free agent.

+Los Angeles Lakers (2026–present)

+On July 7, 2026, Mamukelashvili signed a four-year, $52 million contract with the Los Angeles Lakers.